 - Can I make these into muffins? – One ready sprayed a muffin tin and baked for 13 – 15 minutes.
 Try them and make sure they are cooked through but let them set before eating.

-- I get a different carb count that you. – I suggest everyone enter in their own nutritional information for carb counts.
+- I get a different carb count that you. – My suggestion is that everyone enter in their own nutritional information for carb counts.
 I use the LoseIt app for all of my recipes.
 Different calculators can get different results because it all depends on different brands of ingredients.
 Also most calculators have user inputs to their database which can be inaccurate.
 That is why I think everyone should use their own calculations.

 - Can I substitute flours? – All flours act differently.
 Coconut flour need much more liquid and you use less of it than almond flour.
 If you are using other flours than almond flour, just make sure the amount is the same you would use for regular flour.
 That is almond flour in this recipe is the same amount you would use for regular wheat flour.